wso2/docs-choreo-dev/en/pe-docs/docs/administer/configure-approvals-for-choreo-workflows.md

 To set up an approval process for a workflow, follow these steps:

 !!! note
-     - You must have administrator privileges in Choreo to configure workflow approvals.
-     - Administrators can designate specific roles and assignees to review and respond to requests associated with each workflow.
+     - Platform Engineers can designate specific roles and assignees to review and respond to requests associated with each workflow.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console header, go to the **Organization** list and select your organization.